 Be upfront about your response to COVID.
 Each business has responded to COVID in a unique way, whether that’s an all-remote-office policy, in-office social distancing rules, specific cleaning regimens, or other requirements.
 When screening potential candidates, it’s important to be clear about expectations from the beginning.
 This includes everything from clearly stating how much work will be remote to explaining your policies on masks and vaccines (see below).

 That also encompasses your job description: Be sure that your job posting acknowledges any tasks that have been added or removed during the pandemic.
 If work expectations for a new employee or contractor will change in the future, go ahead and provide some idea of what those changes will be.

-According to ThinkHR Senior Legal Analyst Kara Govro, businesses that wish for in-person employees to be vaccinated can incentivize them by offering money, time off, merchandise, or other rewards for a certificate of vaccination.
-Govro cautions, however, that incentives should be mindful of, and accessible to, all employees.
-If you have employees who cannot receive the vaccine, then consider offering a team-based incentive that rewards an entire group once a baseline level of immunity is reached.
+Another way to approach the issue of vaccination, according to ThinkHR Senior Legal Analyst Kara Govro, is to incentivize employees by offering money, time off, merchandise, or other rewards.
+Incentive structures should be mindful of, and accessible to, all employees.
+For instance, if you have employees who cannot receive the vaccine due to a medical condition, consider offering a team-based incentive that rewards an entire group once a baseline level of immunity is reached.